zadealfalah/RedditPredict/README.md

 As it is right now, the model is having memory issues despite using BERTopic's low_memory and not calculating the probabilities.
 This needs to be addressed before any work can continue.

 ## Things To Do
-- Figure out how to address OOM errors, or migrate to a cloud platform to run analysis
+- Figure out how to address OOM errors if we continue with the same approach for commentModeling
+- Add comparison approaches for commentModeling
-- Train init. bert model on either sampled data, or on 'full' training data with class weights which are inversely proportional to class frequencies
+- Train init. bert model on either sampled data, or on 'full' training data with class weights
 - Maybe try both approaches above, compare metrics?
 Costly and time consuming though.
+- After best approach is decided for commentModeling, create the .py file(s) for future use
+- Refine topicModeling for better topics.
+Run for each of our categories to get topic models by category
+- Figure out issue with plotting best_model in topicModeling LDAvis